Notes on Lie symmetry group methods for differential equations: Reduction of order for ordinary differential equations

 Any second order ODE with a symmetry group $G$ of dimension $\geq 2$ (a nonlinear second order ODE can be invariant at most under a three-dimensional Lie group) can be integrated by two quadratures except for the rotation group $\Ort(3,\mathbb{R})$ when $\dim G=3$, which has no two-dimensional subgroup.
-In the latter case, there is a method based on first integrals to find the general solution without integration (See \cite{Hydon2000, Stephani1989}).
+In the latter case, there is a method based on first integrals to find the general solution without integration, namely by purely algebraic manipulations (see \cite{Hydon2000, Stephani1989}).